-Atlanta DUI attorney, William “Bubba” Head explains how the Implied Consent Law effects your driver’s license status and ways to avoid suspension.
+Atlanta DUI attorney, William “Bubba” Head explains how the Implied Consent Law affects your driver’s license status and ways to avoid suspension.

 All states in the USA have an implied consent law.
 These traffic safety statutes are only relevant to people arrested for drunk driving or drugged driving and only pertain to administrative license suspension on an arrest for DUI in Georgia.
 The process of being arrested for DUI in Georgia creates permanent criminal records that can haunt you for years.
 It is imperative that you retain the best DUI attorney in Georgia to fight your case.